-In subdivision (b), the reference to inheritance on the basis of a parent and child relationship "under paragraphs (1) and (2) of subdivision (a)" is added to make clear that, for a wholeblood brother or sister to inherit from or through the adoptee, the requirements of these two paragraphs must be satisfied.
+In subdivision (b), the reference to inheritance on the basis of a parent-child relationship "that satisfies the requirements of paragraphs (1) and (2) of subdivision (a)" is added to make clear that, for a wholeblood brother or sister to inherit from or through the adoptee, the requirements of these two paragraphs must be satisfied.
 Under these two paragraphs, the relationship of parent and child does not exist between an adopted person and the person's natural parent unless the living-together or other requirements of paragraph (1) of subdivision (a) are satisfied, and the adoption was after the death of either natural parent.
 If the adoption was by the spouse of either natural parent, by its terms subdivision (b) does not apply.
-This is a nonsubstantive, clarifying revision, since that was the prior intent of subdivisions (b) and (c) of Section 6408.
+This is a nonsubstantive, clarifying revision, since that was the intent of subdivisions (b) and (c) of former Section 6408.